36-650-Fall-2021/course-project-emilyzengers/README.md

 Below, I will describe the steps to get my application running.

 #### Step 1
-To create the tables in SQL for Player20 and Player 19, the following SQL queries were used.<br />
+To create the tables in SQL for Player20 and Player19, the following SQL queries were used.<br />

 CREATE TABLE fifa.players20 (
 	sofifa_id integer,